rajeevphysics/Obsidian-MathMatter/Notes/Quantum Mechanics/Quantization For Particle in a Box.md

 E = \frac{h^2}{8L^2m} \\
 \end{array}$$
 Like momentum this is the energy a particle would have to have if we measured it with this wavelength

+---

+> 🧠 Enjoy this walkthrough?
+[Support the Thinkbook](https://github.com/rajeevphysics/Thinkbook) with a star and help others learn more easily.

+---